AGE: – Ming to Qing Dynasty

-This Qing Dynasty Chinese Kuan Yin Goddess of Mercy was possibly a temple or alter piece or placed on an open Chinese shrine.
+This Ming to Qing Dynasty Chinese Kuan Yin Goddess of Mercy was possibly a temple or alter piece, or placed on an open Chinese shrine.
 This deity is also referred to As Guan Yin, Goddess of Compassion or Bodhisattva.
 She is seen here in the attitude of royal ease with some remnants of the original coloured pigments, the wood more than likely camphor wood, a wood that has been used in China for centuries.
 Camphor wood is easy to carve and has a reputation for resisting termites, it is light and is still used in carvings today.

 The Kuan Yin according to the sutras is the female counterpart of the male Bodhisattva Avalokiteshwara, although there are other stories from myth and legend regarding her beginnings.